Asian Recipes/ Dinner/ Japanese/ Lunch/ Pasta & Noodles/ Recipes

 1. Portion out the cooked ramen noodles into serving bowls.
 Ladle over with spicy miso ramen broth, until noodles are almost covered.

-2. Top with ramen toppings of your choice (we love butter, corn, spring onion, beni shoga and nori sheets) and serve immediately.
+2. Top with ramen toppings of your choice (we love boiled eggs, butter, corn, spring onion, beni shoga and nori sheets) and serve immediately.

 For the best freshness, store all leftover ingredients in separate airtight containers in the fridge.
 Reheat on the stove.
 It should be fine for up to 3 days.
 You can freeze the broth only, for an even quicker dinner when you need it most!